-High Growth in Murmansk (2014-16):
+High Growth in some Murmansk industries (2014-16):

 Fisheries and Aquaculture for Murmansk (+20%) perhaps due to new domestic market opportunities for local producers in the time of ban for Norwegian fish import.
 Mining and quarrying (+37,1): this is traditional industry for the region with growth driver: Extraction of mineral raw materials for chemical production and fertilizer production.